sandersn/pursuit-workshop/presentation.md

 - I get a chance to work on things I care about.
 - It's easier to learn by copying.

-The flip side: "Building your personal brand" is 21st-century-dystopian in which GoFundMe has replaced insurance.
-There's a chance it might turn into something non-horrible in the next few generations, but it's more likely in Europe or a reformed China than the in the United States.
+The flip side: "Building your personal brand" is 21st-century-dystopian in the world where GoFundMe is displacing insurance.
+There's a chance it might turn into something non-horrible in the next few generations.

 ## How to choose a project